IBM/aspera-cli/docs/README.erb.md

 The table style can be customized with option: `table_style` which expects a `Hash`, options are the ones described in gem [`terminal-table`](https://github.com/tj/terminal-table).

-For example, to display a table with thick unicode borders:
+For example, to display a table with thick Unicode borders:

 ```bash
 <%=cmd%> config preset over --table-style=@ruby:'{border: :unicode_thick_edge}'